MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 3.2 Code Example for Getting the Upper Band

-First, here is an example that retrieves the Upper Band.
+First, here is an example of getting the upper band.

 double upperBand[];